 Let's be honest: There's no such thing as an easy move.
 (After all, it ranks alongside job loss, divorce and death of a loved one on the stressful-situations scale.)
 But the more you plan and organize in advance, the less taxing it will be.
-We polled experts at top NYC-based moving, packing, storing and organizing companies to create an optimal timeline of when to do what.
-Keep it handy for your smoothest move possible (and CLICK HERE for a printable infographic—click a second time to zoom in).
+With this being busy moving season, we've updated our optimal timeline of when to do what, featuring protips from NYC-based moving, packing, storing and organizing companies.
+Keep it handy for your smoothest move possible.

 T Minus Eight Weeks: